DefinitionThis section has been translated automatically.

-- LRRK2(Crohn's disease; Parkinson's disease): risk alleles for CD and PD increase kinase activity of leucine-rich repeat kinase 2 and reduce autophagic flux; a protective allele increases flux (Hui et al. 2018)
+- LRRK2(Crohn's disease; PD): Risk alleles for CD and PD increase leucine-rich repeat kinase 2 kinase activity and reduce autophagic flux; a protective allele increases flux (Hui et al. 2018)

-- MeCP2 (Rett syndrome - X-linked neurodevelopmental disorder-): Deficiency of methyl-CpG-binding protein-2 (MeCP2), a transcriptional regulator, leads to defective autophagy in patient fibroblasts and in the cerebellum of knockout mice, as well as mitochondrial retention in erythrocytes (Sbardella et al. 2017)
+- MeCP2 (Rett syndrome - X-linked neurodevelopmental disorder-): Deficiency of methyl-CpG-binding protein-2 (MeCP2), a transcriptional regulator, leads to defective autophagy in patient fibroblasts and in the cerebellum of knockout mice and mitochondrial retention in erythrocytes (Sbardella et al. 2017)

 - MTMR3(Inflammatory bowel disease): MMTR is a PI3P phosphatase that decreases autophagy.
 Macrophages from carriers of the risk allele express higher MTMR3 protein levels and have increased pathogen recognition receptor-induced caspase-1 activation and IL-1β secretion (Lahiri et al. 2015)